 The winner of the KHL season after the playoffs receives the Gagarin Cup, named after the first human in space, Yuri Gagarin, what does he have to do with hockey?
 Nothing, but the last game of the season is usually played around the anniversary (12th April) of his flight.

-The Kontinental Hockey League (KHL) was founded in 2008, the 2019-20 season was cancelled due to the ongoing pandemic which means we have had a total of fourteen winners of the Gagarin Cup and we are split at six wins from the eastern conference teams and seven wins for the western conference teams, the inaugural season which was won by AK Bars Kazan did not have a conference split.
+The Kontinental Hockey League (KHL) was founded in 2008, the 2019-20 season was cancelled due to the ongoing pandemic which means we have had a total of fifteen winners of the Gagarin Cup and we are split at seven wins from the eastern conference teams and seven wins for the western conference teams, the inaugural season which was won by AK Bars Kazan did not have a conference split.

-There are three other teams that have picked up the Gargarin Cup twice, Metallurg Magnitogorsk won it in both 2014 & 2016 and they have made three finals having also lost in 2017.
 Both Dynamo Moscow (2012 & 2013) and SKA Saint Petersburg (2015 & 2017) have 100% records when making the finals having both won the two finals they have appeared in.

 Who will be adding to their winning record this season?
 We have a lot of expert tipsters for ice hockey, try our Best Ice Hockey Tipsters page which will display only hockey tipsters who have shown a profit over the past year.